ehubbell/gitty/README.md

 ## Quick Start
 - `npm install -g @playbooks-xyz/transfer`
 - `transfer <repo_url>`
-- `transfer <repo_url> --directory ~/playgrounds/repo-name`
+- `transfer <repo_url> --path ~/playgrounds/repo-name`
-- `transfer <repo_url> --directory ~/playgrounds/repo-name --clone ehubbell`
+- `transfer <repo_url> --path ~/playgrounds/repo-name --clone <account_login>`

 ## Description
-The commands above will install the SDK to your local machine and make the `transfer` command globally available.
+The commands above will install the SDK to your local machine and make the `transfer` command available globally.
-You can then download any Github repository or subdirectory (you have access to) per the quick start instructions.
+You can then download any Github repository or subdirectory (based on your credentials) per the quick start instructions.

 ## How it works
-The `transfer` commands downloads a copy of the main repository's tarball, unzips the file, formats it, and then stores the formatted version in your current working directory.
-Alternatively, you can pass in a `--directory` parameter indicating where you want to install the repository relative to the current directory.
+The `transfer` commands downloads a copy of the main repository's tarball, unzips it, formats it, and stores the formatted version in your cwd.
+Alternatively, you can pass in a `--path` parameter indicating where you want to install the repository relative to the current directory.
 As part of the formatting, we automatically remove the `.git` directory and the tarball file so you'll start with a clean working repository.

-## Why we built this
-We ran into issues using Degit on some nested directories and felt like their CLI wasn't expansive enough for a couple of use-cases we had in mind.

 ## Config
-Playbooks-transfer will read the following variables from your config file:
+Playbooks-transfer will look for a config file at the root of your file system and read the following variables:

 ```
 ~/.transferrc